Medical Malpractice In Birth Injury Cases

 Medical malpractice lawsuits are some of the most complicated forms of personal injury claims.
 In order to secure a settlement or court victory, it’s usually necessary to have legal guidance from a lawyer with experience in Rhode Island birth injury malpractice cases.
 At Birth Injury Advocate, our local and experienced lawyers understand what it takes to build a successful case and win in the courtroom or in settlement negotiations.

 We can help you explore your family’s legal options in a free consultation, and will represent you through each step of the litigation process.
-We work on a contingency fee basis, which means you pay us nothing until the end of your case and only if we help you secure compensation.
-Get in touch with us today to begin planning for your child’s future after a preventable birth injury.
+We work on a contingency-fee basis, which means you pay us nothing until the end of your case and only if we help you secure compensation.
+Get in touch with us today to begin planning for your child’s future.